Helperbird/website/src/blog/best-careers-for-people-with-dyslexia.md

   with how intelligent a person is.
 People with dyslexia can be as smart and as capable as their neurotypical peers.
 keywords:
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  'Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic'
 twitterSocial: assets/images/graph/twitter.png
 facebookSocial: assets/images/graph/twitter.png
 url: /blog/best-careers-for-people-with-dyslexia/